 The weight limit is typically 50 lbs (23 kg), though it can change based on the class you’re flying, your route, and your frequent flyer status, especially with your intended airline.
 For example, American Airlines won’t accept checked luggage over 100 lbs (45 kgs).

 Honestly speaking, it’s a bit like an airline puzzle.
 Some let your checked bags for free, while others might charge you for around $12 for a blanket.
-The exact cost based on your bags’ number, size, and weight.
+The exact cost is based on your bags’ number, size, and weight.
 There’s a bonus too!
 Some airlines offer discounts or don’t charge fees if you book online or use certain credit cards.

 But, to sum it up, YES, you are allowed to bring a blanket in checked luggage.